 Coffee is provided onboard.

-Considering economic issues, it is better to choose the high-speed train for a comparatively short journey and take a flight for a long journey.
-For example, it is better to take the high-speed train from Beijing to Zhengzhou.
-Because travel time is only about 3 hours and the price for a second class seat is CNY310 (usually cheaper than a flight).
-It is better to take a flight from Beijing to Guangzhou since the flight duration is only about 3 hours and the airfare is always discounted; if traveling by high-speed rail, it takes at least 8 hours and costs CNY862 for second class seat by the high-speed train from Beijing to Guangzhou.
+Considering economic issues, it is better to choose the high-speed service for a comparatively short journey and take a flight for a long journey.
+For example, the journey from Beijing to Zhengzhou only takes about 3 hours and the price for a second class seat is CNY310 (usually cheaper than a flight).
+Flight is recommended for the trip from Beijing to Guangzhou since the duration is only about 3 hours and the airfare is always discounted; if traveling by high-speed rail, it takes at least 8 hours and costs CNY862 for second class seat by the high-speed train from Beijing to Guangzhou.
 Therefore, Wuhan can be considered as the cut-off point along Jingguang high-speed railway for passengers choosing between flight and train.

 Beijing-Guangzhou Flight: Real-time schedule and ticket booking.